Is an Advertisement an Offer?

 Still, an advertiser cannot make wild claims about its products.
 In general, advertisements must be true, or at least have a reasonable basis in fact.
 Also, advertisers may not be deceptive by using what are commonly called "bait and switch" tactics, in which an ad entices consumers and then tries to "switch" them to another product by, for example, intentionally not stocking enough of the promoted items.

 Advertisements and contractual offers may be quite different from a legal standpoint, but often intersect in the business world.
 It pays to make sure you fully understand what you are offering, while complying with all applicable state, federal, and local laws.
-If you are at all concerned about what constitutes offer and acceptance, a local business and commercial law attorney can provide guidance on how to form a lasting, valid contract.
+If you are at all concerned about what constitutes offer and acceptance, a local small business attorney can provide guidance on how to form a lasting, valid contract.
 Learn more with a free attorney match.